To Fight For Your Rights

 - If I feel unsafe while riding with someone, I will do what I can to get out of the car and contact my parents.

 - Financial.
-I will make certain financial contributions to the purchase of the car, maintenance of the car, and/or insurance.
+I will make financial contributions to the purchase of the vehicle, maintenance of the vehicle, and/or insurance.
 My contributions are currently as follows:

 - Right to clear expectations.
 My parents have a right to expect me to be responsible.
 I have a right to be told what this means.
 For this reason, I may ask my parents for clarification of their requirement that I "be responsible."